Voicemail Transcription: The Complete Guide to Voicemail-to-Text for Business

 The business case is straightforward: time savings and information capture.

 According to an eVoice survey, 67% of people don't listen to voicemails from business contacts.
+Research shows voicemails have an average 4.8% response rate.
 When you're the one receiving voicemails from customers, this stat works in reverse - you need to listen to every message because each one could be a job.
 But listening takes time you don't have.

 Even more concerning: 82% of respondents said they don't listen to voicemails from unknown numbers.
+Gong's research on voicemail effectiveness confirms this pattern.
 This means when your customers call someone for the first time (like a new prospect calling your business), the odds of them listening to any voicemail you leave are slim.
 But more importantly, this highlights how voicemail behavior has changed - and why quick access to message content matters more than ever.

 How Voicemail Transcription Works